amrutprabhu/amrutprabhu.github.io/data/blog/2023/spring-cloud-aws-s3-localstack.md

 ## Introduction

-Since you are already here, I assume you already know about the AWS S3 bucket.
-But to refresh your memory here are some of the key highlights;
+Since you are here, I assume you know about the AWS S3 bucket.

+But to refresh your memory here are some of the key highlights.

 - AWS S3 is a highly scalable and secure object storage service provided by AWS.
 - It allows you to store and retrieve data of any type and size of files from anywhere in the world using AWS CLI or web interfaces.